zaphosting/docs/docs/dedicated-centos.md

 Once you've configured all settings to your liking, press 'Begin Installation.

-***

 ![](https://screensaver01.zap-hosting.com/index.php/s/iqF8KzziQix3jyd/preview)

 After the installation is complete, remove the ISO file from your server and click 'Reboot System'.

+## Configuration

-## Network
+### Network

 Next, we'll configure the network device, which requires updating some files.
 Please mount this ISO File into your server, through the remote console or the iLO itself.

 ![](https://screensaver01.zap-hosting.com/index.php/s/skiKLacFGZnMwr9/preview)